Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 /*
 ```

 Now we can select from both the source table and the view to see the data, but we see the view also has a column showing the key used for each column.
-Note that though this demo assumes the same key is used foreach columnb, that would not be required in a more complex case.
+Note that though this demo assumes the same key is used for each column, that would not be required in a more complex case.
 So you may allow different keys on a column by column basis.
 ``` */
 -- Test queries.
 Query source should be plaintext as well as view.
 View view however contains an extra -- column with the encryption key.